Black-Reservoir/food-ordering-webapp/README.md

 # 🛠 Project Setup Guide

-This guide will help you set up the **Online Food Ordering Web App** locally, both for backend (Laravel) and frontend (Vue/React depending on implementation).
+This guide will help you set up the **Online Food Ordering Web App** locally, both for backend (Laravel) and frontend (React depending on implementation).

 ---